thiloklein/matchingMarkets/README.md

 ## Functions

-`matchingMarkets` comes with two estimators:
+The `matchingMarkets` R package comes with two estimators:

 * `stabit`: Implements a Bayes estimator that corrects for sample selection in matching markets when the selection process is a one-sided matching game (i.e. group formation).

 * `stabit2`: Implements the Bayes estimator for a two-sided matching game (i.e. the [college admissions](http://en.wikipedia.org/wiki/Stable_marriage_problem#Similar_problems) and [stable marriage](http://en.wikipedia.org/wiki/Stable_marriage_problem) problems).

-and four algorithms that can be used to simulate matching data:
+and five algorithms that can be used to simulate matching data:

 * `hri`: Constraint model for the hospital/residents problem.
 Finds *all* stable matchings in two-sided matching markets.
 Implemented for both the [stable marriage problem](http://en.wikipedia.org/wiki/Stable_marriage_problem) (one-to-one matching) and the [hospital/residents problem](http://en.wikipedia.org/wiki/Stable_marriage_problem#Similar_problems), also known as college admissions problem (many-to-one matching).

 * `iaa`: Immediate Acceptance Algorithm (a.k.a.
 Boston mechanism): First-preference-first algorithm used for school choice in many countries.
+And Gale-Shapley Deferred Acceptance Algorithm.

 * `sri`: Constraint model for the stable roommates problem.
 Finds all stable matchings in the [roommates problem](https://en.wikipedia.org/wiki/Stable_roommates_problem) (one-sided matching market).

+* `plp`: Partitioning Linear Programme.
+Finds stable matchings in the [roommates problem](https://en.wikipedia.org/wiki/Stable_roommates_problem) (one-sided matching market) with transferable utility.

 * `ttc`: Top-Trading-Cycles Algorithm.
 Finds stable matchings in the [housing market problem](https://en.wikipedia.org/wiki/Top_trading_cycle).